-- 6.1 During term time the DSL or a deputy will always be available (during school hours) for staff in the school to discuss any safeguarding concerns. - 6.2 Where any activities take place outside of regular school hours, the school will ensure that a DSL is available to be contacted during this time.
+- 6.1 During term time the DSL or a deputy will always be available (during school hours) for staff in the school to discuss any safeguarding concerns either in person or by telephone. - 6.2 Where any activities take place outside of regular school hours, the school will ensure that a DSL is available to be contacted during this time.